 The government is expected to report Friday that it ran a $1.3 trillion deficit in the budget year that ended last month, the third straight year that it has operated more than $1 trillion in the red.

 A decade ago, the government had a surplus and trillion-dollar deficits seemed unimaginable.
 Now, they are looming over tense negotiations in Washington, where lawmakers must agree by Thanksgiving on where they can cut $1.2 trillion over the next decade.

-The deficit for the 2010 budget year, which ended Sept.
-30, was $1.29 trillion and that followed an all-time high deficit of $1.41 trillion in 2009.
+The Congressional Budget Office predicts the deficit for the 2011 budget year, which ended Sept.
+30, will come in just above the previous budget year's $1.29 trillion deficit and slightly below the record $1.41 trillion deficit hit in fiscal 2009.

 A slightly improved job market helped boost income tax revenue this year.
 From October 2010 through last month, the economy added 1.3 million net jobs.
 That compares with only 339,000 net job gains in the previous 12-month period.